Skip to main content

 • Estimating costs, benefits, and impacts of clean energy projects.

-• Perform an energy analysis that can support your grant application for a community resiliency hub or cooling center, meet a decarbonization target, or lower energy bills.
+• Performing an energy analysis that can support your grant application for a community resiliency hub or cooling center, meet a decarbonization target, or lower energy bills.

 • Discussing specific data and analysis required to pursue an identified federal opportunity.

-• Explore how new federal direct pay tax credits might enable business opportunities for nonprofit organizations and tribal nations.
+• Exploring how new federal direct pay tax credits might enable business opportunities for nonprofit organizations and tribal nations.

 Example projects